THE NOBLE CAUSE

 The analysis would be similar for most common handgun or sub-machine gun bullets.
 (Note, submachine guns use handgun bullets.)
 On the other hand , High powered rifles contain much more kinetic energy and have the potential to get a lot hotter.

 If we make similar calculations for a high-powered rifle bullet such as the .223 Remington 1 (similar to the 5.56 NATO round used in M-16 rifles) but also account for lead's heat of fusion, we find that at point blank range there is enough energy in the bullet to easily melt the bullet's lead core and most likely also its copper jacket.
 The temperature of the combined metals in this case would exceed 1000° C and glow a bright orange.
-However, while a blob of molten lead could produce some nasty surface injuries, it would have reduced penetration power.

 Do bullets really get as hot as our calculations suggest?
 No. Most of the kinetic energy leaves a bullet between the time it hits and comes to rest.
 Part leaves in a shock wave transmitted into the object the bullet strikes.
 Part goes into deforming and/or breaking up both the bullet and the object.
 In addition, bullets make good thermal contact with the object they hit, causing heat to be transferred out of the bullet.